Ian Bannen

 Death1999-11-03

-BiographyIan Edmund Bannen (29 June 1928 – 3 November 1999) was a Scottish actor with a long film, stage and TV career.
-He was nominated for an Academy Award for his performance in The Flight of the Phoenix (1965), the first Scottish actor to receive the honour.
-He was also nominated for a BAFTA Film Award for his performance in Sidney Lumet's The Offence (1973) and John Boorman's Hope and Glory (1987).
-Some of his more notable later films included Braveheart (1995) and Waking Ned Devine (1998).
+BiographyIan Edmund Bannen (29 June 1928 – 3 November 1999) was a Scottish stage and screen actor.
+He was nominated for an Academy Award for Best Supporting Actor for his performance in The Flight of the Phoenix (1965), the first Scots actor to receive the honour.
+He was also nominated for a BAFTA Award for his performance in Sidney Lumet's The Offence (1973) and John Boorman's Hope and Glory (1987).

 Biography from the Wikipedia article Ian Bannen.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.